How to Say Hallo in Africa – Safari Greetings

 Southern Africa

-• Tswana (Botswana): Dumela – A warm and friendly greeting used by Tswana-speaking people.
+• Tswana (Botswana): Dumela – a warm and friendly hello.

 East Africa

-• Amharic (Ethiopia): Selam – A simple but heartfelt hello used across Ethiopia.
+• Amharic (Ethiopia): Selam – heartfelt and simple.

 West Africa